FeatureBaseDB/www/content/docs/administration.md

 ### Disk

 Even though the main dataset is in memory Pilosa does back up to disk frequently.
-We recommend SSDs -- especially if you have a write heavy application.
+We recommend SSDs--especially if you have a write heavy application.

 ### Network